5hv5hvnk/ELC_OCR/README.md

 (ii)Take the remaining groups as a training data set <br>
 (iii)Fit a model on the training set and evaluate it on the test set<br>
 (iv)Retain the evaluation score and discard the model<br>
-4. Summarize the skill of the model using the sample of model evaluation scores
+4. Summarize the skill of the model using the sample of model evaluation scores <br>

+## Task <br>
+Task is to create a model to implement OCR and plot confusion matrix for all classes.